-Women represented 44% of the Group's salaried workforce at 31 December 2019.
+Women represented 44% of the Group's salaried workforce at 31 December 2020.

 Radiall SA presented a comparative studies report on gender equality during a plenary session of the Central Social & Economic Council.
 This measure is also mentioned during the mandatory yearly negotiations with union representatives.
-A new company wide agreement is currently being negotiated.